+Transition Planning

 (Rm )

-Teacher Website: http://.weebly.com
+Teacher Website: http://mrstristinbecksclass.weebly.com

 Grading Website: Compass.spectrumcharter.org

 Teacher: Tristin Christensen Para:

 Course Description:

 This course is all about our interactions with the world.
 It covers the way we understand and respond to rules (both spoken and unspoken), negotiate relationships, communicate with others (verbally and with our body language), maintain our personal selves (with hygiene and health), monitor our behavior, and interpret our community experiences.
 This syllabus is your guide to this class.
 It is subject to change as needed.